ghoshabhishek998/bazinga/README.md

 ## How to Use
 Download and open the .pbix file in Power BI Desktop.

-Explore various report pages and interactive charts.
+Explore the report and various interactive charts.

 Apply filters to gain deeper insights into specific data points.